queenkjuul/jingo-retro/README.md

 #### authentication.local.[accounts].passwordHash

 Use an hash of your password.
-Create the hash with `jingo -# yourpassword`
+Create the hash with `jinji -# yourpassword`

 #### authentication.local.[accounts].email